ptrcao/07-Project-1/README.md

 ## Description

+Fuel Seeker is an application that allows users to search for Fuel Nearby to their location.
+Users can search by Fuel Type, Price and Distance.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?